-Overall appearance: The book is professionally produced and well laid out, this makes sense given that it’s published through a major print house.
+The book is professionally produced and well laid out, this makes sense given that it’s published through a major print house.
 It has sort of that “Men’s Health” Fitness book type of feel to it, there’s not much more to say about this.
 It’s a professional quality book.

 The pictures in the book are ok, perhaps a little grainy and gray considering but they show what they are meant to show and that’s all that really matters.
 The overall structure of the book in terms of logic and flow is good.

-The content: The book, as the title suggests is about developing maximum strength and scant little else.
+The book, as the title suggests is about developing maximum strength and scant little else.
 Hypertrophy is touched on (mainly as a secondary effect of proper maximal strength training) but the focus is on maximum strength.
 Power production is only touched on inasmuch as maximum strength provides the “base” for power production.
 But that’s about it.

 Now, as Eric comes from a primarily powerlifting background (Eric has a monster deadlift), I think he tends to be a little bit maximum strength-centric, at least in his writings.
 This certainly showed up in his Ultimate Off-season Training Manual.